Badruddin Ajmal: Political activities

 He was the president of Hojai session reception committee of Assam Sahitya Sabha, 2004 and Darul Hadith, Jayanagar Madrassa.
 Assam Ajmal's political debut came in 2005 after the Supreme Court struck down the Illegal Migrants (Determination by Tribunal) Act.
 Ajmal founded the Assam United Democratic Front, which was renamed the All-India United Democratic Front in 2013.

 Before the 2006 Assam assembly elections, Ajmal was politically insignificant.
 During the 2006 elections however, his party managed to win 10 seats fighting the Congress.
 He was elected simultaneously from two constituencies – South Salmara and Jamunamukh – by a large margin of votes.
 In the 2009 Lok Sabha elections, Ajmal won from Dhubri constituency.

 In the 2011 Assembly polls, AIUDF won 18 seats and emerged as the largest opposition party in Assam.

 In the 2014 Lok Sabha polls, Ajmal was re-elected from Dhubri and his party won 3 Lok Sabha seats.
 In the 2016 assembly elections, however, the BJP swept the polls and Ajmal himself lost the Salmara South constituency.
 His party was reduced to 13 seats.

 In the 2019 Lok Sabha elections, Ajmal was the only candidate from his party to keep his seat, winning again from Dhubri.
 With 7 children, he has most children for any Member of Parliament in India.
 In 2020, Ajmal announced he and Congress would be in alliance for the 2021 polls.

+Badruddin Ajmal won from the Binnakandi Assembly constituency in 2026 Assam assembly elections.